 I first got interested in the care industry whilst visiting my grandmother in her residential home.
 The Care Worker’s there were incredibly attentive and affectionate towards her, and they really made her life easier and happier.
 I started out helping in the care home on weekends, and I’m now a full-time care worker.
 My job is incredibly rewarding, and every day has new challenges.
 I wouldn’t change it for the world.

 Health and Social Care is a highly competitive industry, and having relevant professional qualifications will be essential moving forward.
-A great way of getting up-to-speed is to study for a Care Certificate, although there are plenty of other health & social care courses available including the Level 3 CPD Accredited Certificate.
+A great way of getting up-to-speed is to study for a Full Care Certificate although there are plenty of other health & social care courses available including the Level 3 CPD Accredited Certificate.
 It’s also worth noting that Care Workers will need to complete a Disclosure and Barring Service (DBS) test.
 This was formerly known as a Criminal Records Bureau (CRB) test.